-Due to the requirements in § 78.66 and § 91.33 and the difficulty in ascertaining the exact quantity of a spill or release or the danger such a spill or release poses to the environment, the Responsible Party should report a spill or release of any pollutional substance to the Department regardless of the quantity spilled.
+In addition to these explicit mandatory reporting requirements, due to the requirements in § 78.66 and § 91.33 and the difficulty in ascertaining the exact quantity of a spill or release or the danger such a spill or release poses to the environment, the Department recommends that the responsible party report a spill or release of more than five gallons of a pollutional substance to the surface of the ground over twenty-four hours to the Department.

-If secondary containment is in place when the spill or release occurs on a well site, including a competent well pad liner, the Responsible Party should notify the Department if the quantity of material exceeds 42 gallons.
-If the secondary containment is sufficient to contain the spill or release, the Responsible Party should remove the spilled/released material from the secondary containment within 24 hours.
-Once removed, the Responsible Party should properly store and/or dispose of the material in accordance with applicable law and regulations
+Similarly, if secondary containment is in place when the spill or release occurs on a well site, including a competent well pad liner, the Department recommends but does not require that the responsible party notify the Department if the quantity of material exceeds 42 gallons.
+If the secondary containment is sufficient to contain the spill or release, the responsible party should remove the spilled/released material from the secondary containment within 24 hours.
+Once removed, the responsible party must properly store and/or dispose of the material in accordance with applicable law and regulations in a timely manner as required by those laws and regulations.

 When to Notify the Department

-The Responsible Party must immediately notify the Department of a spill or release causing or threatening pollution of waters of this Commonwealth in accordance with 25 Pa.Code §§ 91.33(a) and 78.66(a).
-Pursuant to 25 Pa.Code § 78.66(b), the Responsible Party must notify the Department of a reportable release of brine as soon as practicable, but no later than two hours after detecting or discovering the release.
+The responsible party must immediately notify the Department of a spill or release causing or threatening pollution of waters of this Commonwealth in accordance with 25 Pa.Code §§ 91.33(a) and 78.66(a).
+Pursuant to 25 Pa.Code § 78.66(b), the responsible party must notify the Department of a reportable release of brine as soon as practicable, but no later than two hours after detecting or discovering the release.
+These are mandatory reporting requirements.

-The Responsible Party should report all other spills and releases, including spills and releases related to transportation of oil and gas wastes, to the Department within two hours, if practicable, after detecting or discovering the spill or release.
-The Department requests that the Responsible Party report spills to secondary containment to the Department as soon as practicable.
+The responsible party should report all other spills and releases at well sites to the Department within two hours, if practicable, after detecting or discovering the spill or release.
+The Department requests that the responsible party report spills to secondary containment to the Department as soon as practicable.
+These are recommended practices to avoid operator liability for failure to properly report spills and releases, but are not requirements.

 How to Notify the Department

-The Responsible Party should notify the Department by telephone.
-The Department does not consider voicemail messages, e-mails or text messages to fulfill this notification requirement.
+The responsible party must notify the Department by telephone.
+The Department does not consider voicemail messages (unless left at a contact number identified in Appendix A or the 1-800 number below), e-mails or text messages to fulfill this notification requirement.
 Mailed letters or communications from a third party also are not acceptable forms of initial notification.

 Spills and releases should be reported to the appropriate DEP Regional Office listed in Appendix A. The Department also maintains a statewide toll free number: 1-800-541-2050.
 This number serves as a backup to the regional numbers and also supports a reporting mechanism for people who do not know which regional office is responsible for a particular area.

-Responsible Parties should be advised that the notification procedures outlined above are in addition to those requirements outlined in Act 13, Solid Waste Management Act, Waste Transportation Safety Act, Clean Streams Law, or other applicable laws and any related regulations.
-Under certain circumstances, as specified under applicable law and in accordance with the control and disposal plan and/or PPC plan, the Responsible Party must immediately notify emergency responders (including, but not limited to state or local police and the County emergency management official), federal authorities, other state authorities and downstream users of impacted or threatened waters.
+Responsible parties should be advised that the notification procedures outlined above are in addition to those requirements outlined in the 2012 Oil and Gas Act, Solid Waste Management Act, Waste Transportation Safety Act, Clean Streams Law, or other applicable laws and any related regulations.
+Under certain circumstances, as specified under applicable law and in accordance with the control and disposal plan and/or PPC plan, the responsible party must immediately notify emergency responders (including, but not limited to state or local police and the County emergency management official), federal authorities, other state authorities and downstream users of impacted or threatened waters.

-Remediation of a Spill or Release Related to Oil & Gas Operations In General
+Remediation of a Spill or Release at an Oil & Gas Well Site